User guideAI DetectionScanning repositories

 Understanding results

-Scan results are organized into eight tabs covering different aspects of AI/ML usage in your codebase:
+Scan results are organized into nine tabs covering different aspects of AI/ML usage in your codebase:

 • Libraries: Detected AI/ML frameworks and packages